larson-group/clubb_release/clubb_jax/JAX_CONVERSION_PLAN.md

 Recommended acceptance criteria:

-- **Incremental success:** the JAX driver remains runnable and the comparison harness does not introduce unexplained new mismatches after each step.
+- **Change-level success:** the JAX driver remains runnable and the comparison harness does not introduce unexplained new mismatches after each step.
-- **Core-path success:** code exercised from `advance_clubb_to_end.py` no longer depends on `clubb_python_api` for computation.
+- **Core-path success:** code exercised from `src/advance_clubb_to_end.py` has no `clubb_python_api` dependency and unsupported branches fail clearly.
-- **Final success:** no API usage remains in the JAX timestep path, and any remaining Fortran dependency is either eliminated or explicitly justified, such as a deliberate choice to keep stats/output Fortran-backed.
+- **Release success:** no API usage remains in the JAX timestep path, and the curated JAX-versus-Fortran cases pass without a compiled Python/Fortran bridge.
+- **Structural success:** every changed radiation module must pass a final block-by-block review against `LLM_prompts/port_underlying_fortran_to_other_languages.md`.
+Numerical agreement does not excuse changed routine inventory, ordering, signatures, comments, call order, calculation order, or undocumented JAX adaptations.

 ## Risks and Interpretation Guidance

 The main technical risks are:

-- subtle interface mismatches between JAX code and the existing API boundary
+- subtle interface mismatches between JAX objects and their Fortran semantics
-- incorrect assumptions about mirrored-type storage layout
+- incorrect assumptions about pytree static/dynamic fields or array layout
 - regressions that appear numerical but are actually logic bugs introduced during a single incremental port
-- premature optimization or JAX-oriented redesign before the behavior is stable
+- compilation regressions caused by changing static metadata or JIT boundaries

 The main process risks are:

 - expanding scope from “code reachable from the timestep loop” to “everything in the cloned driver”
-- allowing stats/output complexity to dominate the early schedule
+- broadening a focused source synchronization into unrelated driver work
 - treating small output divergence as acceptable too early, before concrete bug investigation has been exhausted